pierregaimard/projet05/README.md

 `APP_EMAIL_ADDRESS` | email account address

 ### Step four: Changes your admin account information
-Finally, in a web browser, goto the blog address.
+Finally, in a web browser, go to the blog address.

-The blog will automatically execute the database structure and flush a generic admin user.
+The application will automatically execute the database structure and flush a generic admin user.

 Then, you will be redirect to the admin account page, and you will be asked to change your admin account information.

+Changes admin account information

 **Done!**